zillur01/chapter-llama/README.md

 ```bash
 python train.py [OPTIONS]
 ```
-or does train.py and test.py with the same options:
+or to run both train.py and test.py with the same options:
 ```bash
 bash train.sh [OPTIONS]
 ```